 The world of cut resistance is changing.
 Here's what you need to know:

-- CE introduces the TDM machine.
-TDM test results have proven to be more consistent than previous CPPT test results.
-Therefore, the TDM machine is now the recommended testing method for future ANSI/ISEA ASTM F2992 & EN 388 ISO 13997 cut glove standards.
+- CE introduces the TDM machine for high-cut gloves testing beyond level 3.
+TDM (oscilating blade) test results have proven to be more consistent than previous CPPT (circular blade) test results due to blade dulling with high-tenacity materials.
+Therefore, the TDM machine is now the preferred testing method for ISEA ASTM F2992 & EN 388 ISO 13997 cut glove standards.

-- ANSI will increase the number of cut levels from 1-5 under ASTM F-1790 to A1-A9 under ASTM F2992 to provide more accurate and defined cut ratings for working hands.
-This allows ANSI to extend the old level 5 standard (1500g-3499g) further and offer more accurate cut-resistant glove options beyond level 5.
+- ANSI will increase the number of cut levels from 1-5 under ASTM F-1790 to A1-A9 under ASTM F2992 to provide more accurate and defined cut ratings.
+This allows ANSI to extend the old level 5 standard (1500g-3499g) and offer more accurate cut-resistant glove options beyond level 5.

 - EN 388 will continue with the Coupe Test method for CE cut ratings 1-5 and introduce the TDM machine and ISO 13997 cut ratings A-F for high-cut fabrics.